 Study of the major periods, movements and authors of Russian literature of the 19th and 20th centuries.
-Prerequisite: RUSS 2043 or equivalent or consent of instructor.
-Spring of odd-numbered years.
+Prerequisite: RUSS 3063 or equivalent or consent of instructor.
+On Demand.

 4133.
 Russian Culture and Civilization.

 Study of Soviet and contemporary Russian culture, arts, society, customs and traditions.
 Fall of even-numbered years.